ankojay14-cyber/Enterprise-Cybersecurity-Risk-Management-Program/README.md

 # Program Build

 ## Phase 1 – Foundation & Governance

-Established the policy and governance foundation required for consistent enterprise cybersecurity risk management.
+Established the governance and methodology foundation required to operate a consistent and accountable cybersecurity risk management program.

 **Built:**